| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Again, this is all really in the purview of the mortgage experts.
 However, your clients need to know the difference between pre-approval and prequalification (see below).
 After all, having a pre-approval letter from a lender can go a long way in giving a seller confidence when looking over an offer.

 After a borrower applies for a loan, a lender will grant them pre-approval for a certain amount based on verifying all of the information gathered.
-It’s important for your clients to understand that pre-approval does not guarantee a mortgage loan.
+However, it’s important for your clients to understand that pre-approval does not guarantee a mortgage loan.

 Predictive analytics